Interview by Carson Colenbaugh

 [Due to unforseen circumstances, the Ramblin’ Jack Elliott tribute was cancelled before this interview could be published.]

 It’s a real shame that the Ramblin’ Jack Elliott tribute will not be happening this time at the Ryman, but I have had the opportunity of sharing the stage with Jack several times.
-Ramblin’ Jack Elliott has been a huge influence on me since I first began playing music.
-When I begin to first pick up folk records, his albums with Derroll Adams are still phenomenal and I listen to them quite often and I even recently had an opportunity to appear on a recording with Jack on Andy Hedges recent album Roll On, Cowboys.
+Ramblin’ Jack Elliott has been a huge influence on me, since I first began playing music.
+When I began to first pick up folk records, I thought his albums with Derroll Adams were phenomenal.
+They’re still phenomenal, and I listen to them quite often, and I even recently had an opportunity to appear on a recording with Jack on Andy Hedges’ recent album Roll On, Cowboys.
 I was looking forward to playing on that show, but I know that we’ll have another chance to get together again in the future.

 Dom Flemons received an Honorary Doctorate from Northern Arizona University and he’s a GRAMMY Award Winner with four GRAMMY nominations, Two-Time EMMY Nominee, International Acoustic Music Award Grand Prize Winner, and was a United States Artists Fellow.
 He is a musician based in the Chicago area and he is famously known as “The American Songster®” since his repertoire covers over one hundred years of American roots music; including country, folk, bluegrass, Americana, and the blues.
 Flemons is a songwriter, multi-instrumentalist, music scholar, historian, actor, narrator, host, slam poet, record collector, podcaster, and the creator, host, and producer of the American Songster Radio Show on WSM in Nashville, TN.
 He is considered an expert player on the banjo, guitar, harmonica, jug, percussion, quills, fife and rhythm bones.
 He is the Co-Founder of the Carolina Chocolate Drops and the Founder of American Songster Productions.